PatrickHua/ResearchCodeBench/README.md

     # <paper2code name="sum a list">
   ```

-  - Multiple lines can be wrapped in a single <paper2code name="snippet_name">...</paper2code name="snippet_name"> tag with a unique name.
+  - Multiple lines can be wrapped in commented \<paper2code name="snippet_name">...</paper2code name="snippet_name"> tag with a unique name.
 The name should be concise but informative (as a hint for the llm).
     - **Function / Method signatures MUST be placed outside of the tags** to avoid confusion for LLMs.
   - You should have a variety of snippet sizes.
       - e.g. a single line, a few lines, such as a for loop, a function, etc.